 Select any time period.
 I prefer to view 14 days.
-These all have readings taken at Midnight Pacific Standard Time.
+These all have readings taken at Midnight Pacific Time (currently Standard Time).
 For depth, I find these daily reports less confusing.
-Although I call these "Depth Reports", many sites don't have depth gauges, so the Depth Column will be blank.
+Although I call these "Depth Reports", some sites don't have depth gauges, so the Depth Column will be blank.**

 Depth Readings Closest

 to Salmon are from several MONTANA NRCS SNOTEL SITES.
 Two of these sites are actually on the ID/MT divide.
 Go to the